MarkoGutierro/Coffee-House-Proj/README.md

 # Coffee House Proj
-The Coffee House Project was a notable scholastic undertaking in which the objective was to construct a sophisticated and visually appealing website for a coffee house situated in Madison, WI.
-The prescribed theme was to be in a brown hue, evoking earthy undertones.
+The Coffee House Project was a school project in which the objective was to construct an engaging and visually appealing website for a coffee house situated in Madison, WI.
+The theme was to be in a brown hue, evoking earthy undertones.

-This project exemplified the fusion of compliance with guidelines and creative expression.
-While adhering to the specified requirements, I was able to inject my own imaginative flourishes, rendering the website distinct and personal.
+This project exemplifies my ability to comply with guidelines while still exhibiting my creativity.
+While adhering to the specified requirements, I was able to introduce my own ideas, rendering the website distinct and personal.

-Notably, the website flexed my knowledge in HTML forms, whereby I was tasked with the creation of expansive forms featuring a diversity of buttons, dropdowns, and text areas.
+One notable part of the development process was the creation of multiple HTML forms.
+I was tasked with developing various forms featuring a diversity of different form elements, such as buttons, dropdowns, and text areas.

-Overall, the website was a victory, as evinced by the positive grading it garnered.
-However, the true value of this endeavor lies in the development of my skills as a web developer, helping further my growth in this field.
+Overall, this was a fun project to work on.
+I received a high mark, which was nice as well.
+I am happy with the increased proficiency in web design and development that this project helped me garner.